nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 #### 3.2.3 Simulate future CAP

 Simulates future CAP base on the current CAP and MCs counted into the CAP.
-The CAP calculated with be rounded to 2 decimal places.
+The CAP calculated will be rounded to 2 decimal places.

 > **Note!**
 > All simulated CAP will not be stored as it is a simulation.